diversen/php-git-to-book/README.md

     ./coscli.sh prompt-install --install

-You will be asked about DB configuration,  and version to install.
+You will be asked about version to install.
 Choose a `tag` or use `master`.
-After writing the `config/config.ini` file the system will install all the profile modules from git repos.
+The you will be asked about about MySQL configuration - and also ServerHost (example.com).
+The configuration file will be rewritten `config/config.ini`.
+Then the system will install all the profile modules from git repos.
 At last the system will prompt you for a super user.
 Enter an email and password

 Set correct perms for public files after install (e.g. upload folder)